 One year ago we published this article to tell you why we created Cherrydeck.
-A lot has happened since then, nevertheless, our mission remained the same— to help everyone find and connect with creative professional efficiently.
+A lot has happened since then, nevertheless, our mission remained the same — to help everyone find and connect with creative professionals efficiently.

 [The original text begins]